w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Provide students with the definition of the four WCAG principles: "Perceivable", "Operable", "Understandable" and "Robust".
-Explain that each of the principles is then developed into several guidelines.
 Provide examples of some of the guidelines, common problems they try to address and some of the possible solutions.
 Emphasize that the solutions proposed also benefit the overall majority of users.

 ##### Suggested activities

+Engage students in a discussion about the four accessibility principles.
+Reflect with them on which of these principles is more related to their daily tasks or activities and how they could.apply such principles in their daily job.

 ##### Suggested homework

+Ask students to write a short essay commenting on the four principles of web accessibility and their corresponding guidelines.

 ##### Suggested teaching materials

 * [Accessibility Principles](https://www.w3.org/WAI/fundamentals/accessibility-principles/)

-@@

 {% include excol.html type="end" %}